In Beta Phase

 This feature is in the Beta phase.
 If you have any questions, ideas or suggestions please reach out to us at firstname.lastname@example.org.

-offset parameter shows you the extent to which the match has occured with the tracking keywords.
+offset parameter shows you the extent to which the match has occured.

 The tracker names used in the example below are only for explanatory purposes.
 You can create any tracker for your usecase and assign any name you like.

 - Sandra is the training head of the Sales team in her company.
 She uses the insights from the Intro Tracker to look at how great sales agents start conversations and Pricing Tracker to understand how they share the pricing details.
 She then uses these insights to train other agents.The Intro Tracker Sandra uses tracks contextually similar phrases such as:

 "Thank you for taking some time to speak with me",

 - Tom is the Chief Quality Assurance Manager and wants to see how many agents are using negative phrases on the customer calls.
 He gets insights from the Negative Phrases Tracker by tracking the following contextually similar phases: